A Generalized Analytical Framework for the Nonlinear Best-Worst Method: A Generalized Analytical Framework for the Nonlinear BWM

-which is analytical expression for CR.\\\\ Some important points related to the analytical expressions for CI and CR are as follows. \begin{enumerate} \item For the Saaty scale, we have CI$_{a_{bw}=2}=0.5$, which is compatible with Example 5 discussed in the section ``Research Gap". \item A consistency indicator that provides instant feedback to DMs regarding judgment inconsistencies improves the effectiveness of an MCDM method \cite{liang2020consistency}.
-Equation \eqref{5CR} represents an output-based formulation of CR that lacks this ability and can only provide feedback after completing the entire calculation process.
-This limitation is addressed by the analytical expression of CR given in equation \eqref{5cr_ana}, which represents an input-based formulation of CR. \item For a consistency indicator to demonstrate reasonable behavior, it must satisfy some specific properties \cite{brunelli2024inconsistency,koczkodaj2018axiomatization}.
-Proposition \ref{5cr_pro} outlines several of these properties without proof, as their proofs are analogous to those in \cite[Proposition 1]{liang2020consistency}. \end{enumerate} \begin{proposition} CR exhibits the following properties. \begin{enumerate} \item CR is normalized, i.e., $0\leq$ CR $\leq 1$. \item CR $=0$ if and only if $(A_b,A_w)$ is consistent. \item CR exhibits permutation invariance with respect to the criteria indices. \item CR is non-increasing with respect to criterion elimination. \item CR is a continuous function of $a_{bi},a_{iw}$ and $a_{bw}$. \item For a consistent $(A_b,A_w)$, CR increases when either $a_{bi}$ or $a_{iw}$ moves away from its original value in the range $[1,a_{bw}]$. \end{enumerate} \end{proposition}
+By substituting the expressions for $\epsilon^*$ from equation \eqref{5opt_obj_actual} and CI from equation \eqref{5ci_ana} into equation \eqref{5CR}, we get the analytical expression for CR.\\\\ Some key points regarding the CI and CR are as follows. \begin{enumerate} \item For the Saaty scale, we have CI$_2(4)=0.5$, which is compatible with Example 5 discussed in Section 3. \item Since optimization models \eqref{5optimization_1} and \eqref{5optimization_7} produce the same optimal objective values for any PCS, equation \eqref{5ci_ana} remains valid even when multiple best/worst criteria are present. \item For a consistency indicator to demonstrate reasonable behavior, it must satisfy some specific properties \cite{koczkodaj2018axiomatization,koczkodaj2014axiomatization,brunelli2024inconsistency}.
+Proposition \ref{5cr_pro} outlines several of these properties without proof, as their proofs are analogous to those in \cite[Proposition 1]{liang2020consistency}. \end{enumerate} \begin{proposition} CR exhibits the following properties. \begin{enumerate} \item CR is normalized, i.e., $0\leq$ CR $\leq 1$. \item CR $=0$ if and only if $(A_b,A_w)$ is consistent. \item CR exhibits permutation invariance with respect to the criteria indices. \item CR is non-increasing with respect to criterion elimination. \item CR is a continuous function of $a_{bi}$, $a_{iw}$, and $a_{bw}$. \item For a consistent $(A_b,A_w)$, CR increases when either $a_{bi}$ or $a_{iw}$ moves away from its original value in the range $[1,a_{bw}]$. \end{enumerate} \end{proposition} Fig. \ref{5flowchart_1} shows the process for calculating optimal weights and analyzing consistency when a unique best and worst criterion exist, whereas Fig. \ref{5flowchart_2} shows the corresponding process in the presence of multiple best/worst criteria.